dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 13 - RL (Learning).md

 ## Why the state-of-the-art is not enough for this?
 Why does it fail?

 ## What is the clever idea of this paper?
-The authors combine perception system and control policy.
+The authors combine perception system and control policy, which does not require full state information of the object.

 ## How the idea is implemented
-They developed a policy which does not require full state information
+They developed a policy which does not require full state information.
 ##  How is success proved and measured?